MetaMask/metamask-docs/snaps/tutorials/custom-evm-accounts.md

 ## Prerequisites

-- A snap set up using the [Snaps quickstart](../get-started/quickstart.md)
+- A Snap set up using the [Snaps quickstart](../get-started/quickstart.md)
 - Business logic written for your custom EVM account type

 ## Steps